Sandy Hook Elementary School shooting: Shooter's suicide

-Immediate aftermath
+Victims

-Authorities determined that Lanza reloaded frequently during the shootings, sometimes firing only 15 rounds from a 30-round magazine.
-He shot all but two of his victims multiple times.
+Lanza shot all but two of his victims multiple times.
 Most of the shooting took place in two first-grade classrooms near the entrance of the school.
-The students among the victims totaled eight boys and 12 girls, all either six or seven years old, and the six adults were all women who worked at the school.
+The students among the victims totaled eight boys and twelve girls, all either six or seven years old, and the six adults were all women who worked at the school.
+Eighteen children were pronounced dead at the school and two were pronounced dead at Danbury Hospital.
+All six adults died at the school.
 Bullets were also found in at least three cars parked outside the school, leading police to believe that he fired at a teacher who was standing near a window.